apache/druid/docs/ingestion/automatic-compaction.md

 The Coordinator compacts segments from newest to oldest.
 In the auto-compaction configuration, you can set a time period, relative to the end time of the most recent segment, for segments that should not be compacted.
 Assign this value to `skipOffsetFromLatest`.
 Note that this offset is not relative to the current time but to the latest segment time.
 For example, if you want to skip over segments from thirty days prior to the end time of the most recent segment, assign `"skipOffsetFromLatest": "P30D"`.

-Compaction tasks that interfere with ingestion tasks will fail.
+Compaction tasks may be interrupted when they interfere with ingestion.
 For example, this occurs when an ingestion task needs to write data to a segment for a time interval locked for compaction.
-To facilitate the continuance of compaction tasks, consider one of the following strategies:
+If there are continuous failures that prevent compaction from making progress, consider one of the following strategies:
 * Set `skipOffsetFromLatest` to reduce the chance of conflicts between ingestion and compaction.
 * Increase the priority value of compaction tasks relative to ingestion tasks.
-In the auto-compaction configuration, set `taskPriority` to the desired priority value.
-See [Lock priority](../ingestion/tasks.md#lock-priority) for the priority values of different task types.
+Only recommended for advanced users.
+This approach can cause ingestion jobs to fail or lag.
+To change the priority of compaction tasks, set `taskPriority` to the desired priority value in the auto-compaction configuration.
+For details on the priority values of different task types, see [Lock priority](../ingestion/tasks.md#lock-priority).

 ### Set frequency of compaction runs